 - Direct access to institutions, communities, and leaders

 The Coro experience is not an academic public policy program.
 It does provide unique access to and insight on the issues and the dynamics of those who are addressing major urban challenges.
 It provides a strong grounding in critical thinking, group dynamics, and getting things done.
 It’s individual components include:

-Seminars — Weekly seminars develop individual skills, knowledge and networks with an opportunity to work closely within the cohort and to interview community leaders.
+Seminars — Weekly seminars develop individual skills, knowledge, and networks with an opportunity to work closely within the cohort and to interview community leaders.

 Focus Weeks — Weeklong investigations of a topic, industry or sector.
 Fellows

-Focus weeks are periods of time dedicated to deep investigation of a topic, industry, or sector.
+Focus weeks are periods of time dedicated to the deep investigation of a topic, industry, or sector.
 Fellows engage in interviews, site visits, and various experiences to understand issues from a systems perspective.